 - Obtaining a licensed contractor to complete the needed repairs'

-- Obtaining a preliminary reimbursement estimate from EFC
+- Obtaining a preliminary reimbursement estimate

 - Completing the rehabilitation and submitting an application for reimbursement